stucco/dev-setup/README.md

 ## Set up Vagrant

+Note: to use the provided setup, **you must have a 64-bit machine that supports Intel VT-x or AMD-V**.

 This project will set up the test and demonstration environment for Stucco using Vagrant.
 Your directory structure should look something like this:

     - stucco